Text: Vector Calculus, 6th Ed, by Marsden and Tromba

 be little issue here.
 I will put the standard honor pledge on the

-policy on an exam will result in a 0 on that exam, and the Dean of the
+an exam will result in a 0 on that exam, and the Dean of the Faculty will

-Faculty will be notified, as mandated by the policy.
-The second such
+be notified, as mandated by the policy.
+The second such violation will

 Homework is a little different, since I encourage you to work on the homework together, though I want you to do so in an honorable way.
 This means that while you can discuss problems and their solutions, each of you should make a real effort to solve each problem by yourself, and you should give credit to any people or texts (other than the course texts) that helped you find solutions.
 Also, I expect that you will write up your work individually and never copy someone else's writeup.
 Should I detect students copying each other's work, I will on the first occasion talk with the people having similar work.
 On the second infraction, I will give you a 0 for that assignment and notify the Dean of the Faculty.
 Any further violation will result in increasing penalties, up to failing of the course.
 I will not require you to sign the honor pledge for each homework assignment.

 TOTAL 800 pts